 Over 1000 species of invertebrate have been recorded on the reserve, and there is a very distinctive moth fauna associated with reedbeds.
 Filsham has been well surveyed over the years and has some rarities which is indicative of good quality wetland habitat.
 The larvae of some of these moths feed on the reed itself, for example Reed Dagger, Flame Wainscot and the recently discovered Brachmia inornatella.
 All are dependent on good quality reed being present.
 Other moths found at Filsham include Webb’s Wainscot which depends on Yellow Iris and Bulrush, Dotted Fan-foot and Nascia cilialis on rushes and sedges.
 Acleris lorquiniana, a Purple Loosestrife feeder, is only known at two sites in Sussex.
 Filsham Reedbed also supports some specialist beetles such as the reed beetle Donacia clavipes which favours the areas of pure reed.
 Another, Stenus palustris, is also found at Filsham Reedbed, the only place to find it in Sussex.

 As you walk around the paths on the reedbed, there are many plants important to a range of insects.
-Hemlock water-dropwort supports the moth Depressaria daucella, the larvae of which can be found on its flowers in June.
-Yellow loosestrife can be common on the reserve too and where it is present, Macropis europaea sometimes known as the yellow faced bee, can often be found.
+Hemlock Water-dropwort supports the moth Depressaria daucella, the larvae of which can be found on its flowers in June.
+Yellow Loosestrife can be common on the reserve too and where it is present, Macropis europaea the Yellow Loosestrife Bee can also be found.
 Around the edge of the reedbed, where it turns to grass and scrub, is where small mammals make their home.
-Harvest mice nests, tennis ball size tightly woven balls of reed, can sometime be seen.
+Harvest Mice nests, tennis ball size tightly woven balls of reed, can sometime be seen.